xcape-io/PyProps/README.md

 [QtProps](./QtProps) extends either *QCoreApplication* or *QApplication* object to add MQTT asynchronous messaging to the <a href="https://www.learnpyqt.com/" target="_blank">PyQt5</a> framework to facilitate your coding.

 ### Guizero (Tkinter GUI) framework: [GuizeroProps](./GuizeroProps)
-<a href="https://pypi.org/project/guizero/" target="_blank">Guizero</a> is a very simple and easy GUI framework built over [Tkinter](https://docs.python.org/3/library/tkinter.html) so if you need a simple GUI for your props it's a reasonable choice and if you need more features you have access to <a href="https://docs.python.org/3/library/tkinter.html" target="_blank">Tkinter</a> via the `_gui.tk` property.
+<a href="https://pypi.org/project/guizero/" target="_blank">Guizero</a> is a very simple and easy GUI framework built over [Tkinter](https://docs.python.org/3/library/tkinter.html) so if you need a simple GUI for your prop it's a reasonable choice and if you need more features you have access to <a href="https://docs.python.org/3/library/tkinter.html" target="_blank">Tkinter</a> via the `_gui.tk` property.

 [GuizeroProps](./GuizeroProps) is suitable for:
 * simple graphical interface for a Raspberry with a TV display
 * sensors and actuators (GPIO and I2C shieds)
 * sound (*playsound, pydub, aplay, mplayer, mpg123*)
 * example:
-    - display text on the props TV monitor ([PyTeletextProps](./GuizeroProps/PyTeletextProps))
+    - display text on the prop TV monitor ([PyTeletextProps](./GuizeroProps/PyTeletextProps))

 See <a href="https://pypi.org/project/guizero/" target="_blank">Guizero Gettings Started</a> and the Guizero widgets from the same web page.